-The Master of Public Health Program has a competitive admissions process and seeks to admit students who demonstrate the potential to be successful in graduate school and are committed to the public health profession, as evidenced by their interests, backgrounds, and experiences.
+The Master of Public Health program has a competitive admissions process and seeks to admit students who demonstrate the potential to be successful in graduate school and are committed to the public health profession, as evidenced by their interests, backgrounds and experiences.

-Preference for admission to the MPH program will be given to applicants with clearly identified career goals that are consistent with the anticipated training, a strong academic record and background, some actual field and health services management experience and impressive references ensuring of success as a public health professional.
+Preference for admission to the I.M.P.H. program will be given to applicants with clearly identified career goals that are consistent with the anticipated training, a strong academic record and background, some actual field and health services management experience and impressive references, ensuring of success as a public health professional.
 The following groups of applicants will be considered for the program:

-- Graduates of professional doctoral programs such as medicine, dentistry, veterinary medicine, or pharmacy. - Graduates of master or equivalent degrees of health related programs.
+- Graduates of professional doctoral programs such as Medicine, Dentistry, Veterinary Medicine or Pharmacy. - Graduates of Master's or equivalent degrees of health related programs.

-Language
+Language of Instruction

 This program will be conducted entirely in English.
 Participants are expected to be fluent in spoken and written English.
-Applicants must provide documentary evidence of their proof of English.
-International applicants for whom English is not the native language are required to submit minimum ILETS score of 5.0 or equivalent TOEFL Score.
+Applicants must provide documentary evidence of their proficiency in English.
+International applicants for whom English is not the native language are required to submit a minimum of a 5.5 band score in IELTS or its equivalent TOEFL iBT or PBT score.